-A New Rice Krispy Treat Recipe
+A New Rice Krispie Treat Recipe

-Rice Krispy treats are delicious and popular with children and some adults, for sure.
+Rice Krispie treats are delicious and popular with children and some adults, for sure.
 But, why does it have to be just Rice Krispies, and why does it have to be just white marshmallows?
 I had some Rice Krispies, but not enough for this recipe, but I also had another cereal.
 It was Lucky Charms.
 I'm not advertising for these cereals; it's just what I happened to have left over.

 I also had some white mini marshmallows, but again not enough, but I also had half a bag of the colored mini marshmallows.
 So, I thought, why does it have to be just the white ones?

 Getting all of my ingredients together, I decided to mix these together, and I'm so glad I did.
 My granddaughter and the adults in my family loved them.
 These squares didn't taste a whole lot different, but there was a little different look.

 So, if you have a recipe you want to make and don't have all of the exact ingredients, don't be afraid to make substitutions.
 It tweaks the recipe and makes it your own, and you never know if you will come up with something really great.

 After School Cereal TreatsClick thumbnail to view full-size